 Studies have found that changes in the structure or activity of certain genes in CMML cells may help predict patients’ outcomes and how likely they are to go on to develop acute leukemia.
 Research continues in this area, and someday, this information may help guide treatment decisions.

-As more information from this research unfolds, it may be used in designing new drugs or eventually in developing gene therapy.
+As more information from this research unfolds, it may be used in designing new drugs or developing gene therapy.
 This approach replaces the abnormal DNA of cancer cells with normal DNA to restore normal control of cell growth.